Maxim Nazarenko: Early crimes

 In the late 1980s, following the enactment of the Law of Cooperation and the flourishing of the cooperative movement, whose protection rackets and extortion brought in large profits, Nazarenko began spending a lot of his free time in the company of criminals, with him eventually turning to doing crimes as well.

 Throughout the 1990s, Nazarenko lived in poverty and earned a living through theft, extortion, and robbery, in addition to developing addictions to alcohol and drugs.
 In 2001, he was arrested and convicted of a robbery charge, for which he was sentenced to serve 9 years imprisonment at the IK-1 GUFSIN colony in Zverevo.
 While incarcerated there, he was reviled by the prison staff for his sadistic tendencies, his emotional outbursts, refusal to work, manipulative behavior and blackmailing other inmates.
-Nazarenk refused to interact with the staff or apply for parole.
+Nazarenko refused to interact with the staff or apply for parole.

 After serving out his sentence in full, Nazarenko was released in early 2010 and returned to Taganrog, where he lived in his mother's house for a while.
 Some time later, he moved out and settled in a friend's garage in Gukovo, where he isolated himself from others and refused to work.
 In late 2010, after experiencing financial difficulties, Nazarenko decided to earn a living by stealing, after which he moved back to Taganrog.